kroma-network/kroma-specs/specs/protocol/mpt-migration/exec-engine.md

 Since the underlying trie structure is changed from the ZK Trie to the Merkle Patricia Trie, the historical RPC is used for the RPC calls that are related to the historical data before the Kroma MPT Migration upgrade.
 The historical RPC provides the historical data that is stored in the ZK Trie.
-The following endpoints will route the call to the historical RPC if the requested timestamp is before the activation time of the Kroma MPT Migration upgrade:
+The following endpoints will route the call to the historical RPC if the requested block timestamp is before the activation time of the Kroma MPT Migration upgrade:

 ### `eth_` namespace